 Deployment of Audinate technology is expected to reduce the amount of on-premises AV equipment and facilitate a transition to AV services in cloud-based software form.
-Amongst other things, this will improve societal environmental outcomes by ensuring improved audio-visual experiences for people, improving virtual collaboration and hybrid working arrangements.
-We recognise the importance of minimising the environmental impact of our business, as well as the opportunity for our technology to help our customers and end-users minimise the environmental impacts of their operations.
+Amongst other things, this will improve societal environmental outcomes by ensuring improved audio-visual experiences for people, enhanced virtual collaboration and hybrid working arrangements.
+The Group recognises the importance of minimising the environmental impact on the business, as well as the opportunity for the Dante technology to help customers and end-users minimise the environmental impacts of their operations.
+In the year ahead Audinate will consider the next steps from the initial work to measure it's carbon footprint.